 Staff must continue to follow government advice on isolation and treatment and should seek advice from their employer if they are unsure.

 To help prevent the spread of the virus, staff may be advised to self-isolate.
-This advice may be provided by their organisation, a GP, NHS 111 or the government.
+This advice may be provided by their organisation, a GP, NHS 111, NHS Test and Trace and/or the government.
 If an individual is told to self-isolate or they fall into a category where self-isolation is recommended, they should follow their organisation’s emergency preparedness procedures or other local procedure for notifying the organisation of their absence.

 If any NHS member of staff meets the definition of vulnerable, as set out in government advice, and is, during the course of their work, likely to come into contact with someone who is displaying symptoms of COVID-19, they should inform their line manager immediately.